mcrowson/vpn_on_demand/README.md

 When your new number recieves a text, it will send a POST request to the API we have deployed.

 That's it!
-Try sending some texts with "VPN on" and "VPN off" to make sure it works.
+Try sending some texts to the Twilio phone number with "VPN on" and "VPN off" to make sure it works.